RyanbowZ/Google-Summer-of-Code/README.md

 ## ⭐ Project Abstract

 The AI Programmer Rocket.Chat App enables users to generate a short piece of code in C/C++, Java, Javascript, Typescript or Python based on their specification.
 They can switch between different LLMs (Mistral, CodeLlama, etc.) and ask for a new refinement on the code generation result to make augment or fine-tune.
 A well-designed interactive UX aiming to simplify user's interactions is also implemented.
-Finally, the app bridges the generated codes with sharing APIs, allowing users to share the code pieces in RC channel and their Github repositories.
+Finally, the app bridges the generated codes with sharing APIs, allowing users to share the code pieces in RC channel and their Github gists/repositories.

 ## 🚢 Deliverables